-To worsen the matter, some contractors have created false or misleading logos, seals and certificates to try to add an aire of legitamacy to their company.
-There are even some internet associations that have been created to make contractors seem more professional and even offer certifications that may in fact be for marketing purposes only.
+To worsen the matter, some contractors have created false or misleading logos, seals and certificates to try to add an air of legitimacy to their company.
+There are even some internet associations that have been created to make contractors seem more professional and even offer certifications that may, in fact, be for marketing purposes only.
 To avoid this confusion, you the customer needs to be vigilant in checking that these associations are real 501c3 non-for-profit organizations and not faux associations.
-Superior Shine does not endorse any association but two legitmate associations exist for the mobile cleaning contractor.
-One is the Power Washers of North America http://thepwna.org/ and the other is the United Association of Mobile Cleaning Contractors http://www.uamcc.org/ .
+Superior Shine does not endorse any association but two legitimate associations exist for the mobile cleaning contractor.
+One is the Power Washers of North America http://thepwna.org/ and the other is the United Association of Mobile Cleaning Contractors http://www.uamcc.org/.

 Workers comp is an important insurance that many states require for protecting employees in the event of a worksite injury.
-It covers the employees medical bills, lost time from work as well as education and/or retraining in the event the injury leaves them unable to perform their vocation.
+It covers the employee’s medical bills, lost time from work as well as education and/or retraining in the event the injury leaves them unable to perform their vocation.
 It is a costly insurance that protects not only the insured company but the property owner from accident liability as well.
-Some states allow a common loop hole to complying with this insurance requirement.
+Some states allow a common loophole to comply with this insurance requirement.
 This is called a workers comp exemption.
 Smaller companies are permitted to purchase a minimum workers compensation policy then exempt as many as 3 employees from the policy.
-These employees payroll is exempt and therefore they are not covered by that workers comp policy.
+These employees payroll is exempt and therefore they are not covered by that worker’s comp policy.
 This is a common practice for companies trying to garnish commercial projects that require workers comp insurance.
-However, in many cases the person who comes out to perform the roof cleaning is probably one of the exempted employees.
-In this situation, the person who is up cleaning your roof in the potential of a dangerous fall, is not covered by workers comp insurance.
+However, in many cases, the person who comes out to perform the roof cleaning is probably one of the exempted employees.
+In this situation, the person who is up cleaning your roof in the potential of a dangerous fall is not covered by workers comp insurance.

 1. Simply, how do they look!

 Do they look professional?
-Are they uniformed?
+Are they in uniform?
 Are they using a quote form or invoice?
 Does their vehicle look professional?